realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

             of the `class` by using "testing" implementations of the `interface`
       - The `interface` is `implement`ed by a `class` and the methods are finished by the implementing `subclass` according to the method signatures in the `interface`
-      - "Subclassing" is also called "Subtyping" or "Inheritance" and is the basis for "Polymorphism" and "Dynamic Binding"
+      - "Subclassing" is also called "Subtyping" or "Inheritance" and is the basis for Polymorphism as it allows different implementations of the same named method to be used interchangeably in the program.

 ## Inheritance <a name="inheritance"></a>
+  - ### BIG IDEA - Can we create a new class that inherits all the methods and variables of another class and then add new methods or override methods in the subclass?

   - Inheritance is the idea that a new `class` can inherit from another `class` all of its methods and variables, and then add new methods or override methods in the subclass that will modify the behavior of the original `class`.